Clinics & Services

 CHILDREN’S HEALTH: The health visitor service is not based in the surgery.
 However, we maintain good links with the Health Visitors, who visit the practice regularly.
 The Health Visitor service is based in Balivanich Clinic, contact 01870 602266

-CHILDHOOD IMMUNISATIONS (BY APPOINTMENT): Benbecula Medical practice Thursday 09:00 - 10:30.
+CHILDHOOD IMMUNISATIONS (BY APPOINTMENT): Benbecula Medical practice Wednesdays 09:00 - 11:00.
 Childhood immunisations can also be given at the branch surgery by arrangement.
 Changes are underway; the Scottish Vaccine Transformation Program means that vaccination provision is moving to public health responsibility, and will be delivered by community nursing teams at a range of premises.

 We strongly recommend that all children have the full range of childhood immunisations except in those extremely rare cases where there are contra-indications.
 The normal schedule and vaccine information can be seen here.
 If you have any concerns at all about your child being immunised, please come and discuss the matter with a doctor, nurse or Health Visitor.

-CHRONIC ILLNESS SPECIALIST CLINICS: (Asthma, Diabetes, Blood Pressure, Epilepsy, Heart Disease, Mental Health, Stroke, Thyroid, Cancer, Lung Disease, Peripheral vascular disease, Atrial Fibrillation, Heart failure) - We are slowly moving to a 'house of care' style, focusing more on patients setting their goals.
+CHRONIC DISEASE MANAGEMENT SPECIALIST CLINICS: (Asthma, Diabetes, Blood Pressure, Epilepsy, Heart Disease, Mental Health, Stroke, Thyroid, Cancer, Lung Disease, Peripheral vascular disease, Atrial Fibrillation, Heart failure) - We are slowly moving to a 'house of care' style, focusing more on patients setting their goals.
 We are also moving to a month of birth recall and review system.

 These clinics and reviews are arranged on a regular basis.
 Patients with any of these conditions will be contacted to attend, either by letter or by telephone.
 The clinics are run by the practice nurses.
 If you think you have been missed from the recall programme please let us know as soon as possible.

 IN-HOUSE BLOOD TESTING: Patient blood tests and other investigations are performed in the surgery.
-Tests are usually done at the request of a GP or nurse, and are undertaken by the clinical support worker.
+Tests are done at the request of a GP or nurse.

 MEDICATION REVIEWS: Our Primary Care Pharmacist, Amy MacPhee, works from the Uist and Barra Hospital on Mondays.
 She can deal with medication reviews and medication requests.
 You can phone and make an appointment with her through the surgery.